truthixify/haven/SPEC.md

 13. TEE calls the SP1 proof worker with the DCAP attestation (if available).

-14. SP1 proof worker generates a ZK proof that verifies the TEE correctly executed the scoring computation -- that each component score was computed honestly from the collected activity data, producing the final score without tampering -- and returns the proof to the TEE (if available).
+14. SP1 proof worker generates a ZK proof that verifies the TEE correctly executed the scoring computation, confirming that each component score was computed honestly from the collected activity data and that the final score was produced without tampering, then returns the proof to the TEE (if available).

 15. TEE constructs a CKB transaction using CCC: input is the current score cell, output is the new score cell with updated score (if proof is available and score cell outpoint exists).